AbdelRahmanRahal/CMPLTSQR/README.md

 `> 1x**2 6x 41`

-This should show output the following:
+This should output the following:
 ```text
 Working with:
 1x**2 + 6x + 41